CGurity/SDA/en/_activities/0201-Introduction-to-policies.md

 ### Justification
 Before starting activities that seek to generate documents containing security policies and directives, it is very important that the participants understand what they are and what they are for, reducing errors, improving the flow of activities and involving the participants better.
 The idea behind this is to introduce the concepts of security policies and directives.

 Unlike other activities in this manual, the present is more of an expository nature and less interactive.
-To the extent that the facilitator feels comfortable, it is recommended to design an activity that manages to introduce the concepts.
+To the extent that the facilitator feels comfortable, it is recommended to design an activity that effectively introduces the concepts.

 ### Products